Bow Out,

 Oil on canvas, 190 x 140cm, 2025

 Based on photos taken of Alfred Hitchcock’s film Spellbound (1945), Opening Move is a painterly representation of the female protagonist’s role (played by Ingrid Bergman).
-She was particularly struck by the on- and off-screen demands on women like Bergman, and how they appear hemmed in by a limited number of choices and ‘moves’, rather like in a game of Noughts & Crosses.
+I was particularly struck by the on- and off-screen demands on women like Bergman, and how they appear hemmed in by a limited number of choices and ‘moves’, rather like in a game of Noughts & Crosses.
 The ‘positive’ oval O and the ‘negative’ X can be seen to evoke conflicting roles in films such as these, where conflicts often play out along gender lines.
 The painted O echoes Cade’s characteristic tendency to employ oval framing devices for her female portraits, alluding to the way in which women have been frequently idealised, romanticized & turned into decoration in this format and questioning the limitations it places on our perception of women from the past.
 In terms of style, the thick striated strokes and reduced palette give a sense of immediacy, glamour and seductive presence.
-In this sense Cade’s female protagonists are reclaimed as vibrant individuals playing complex roles within rigidly defined parameters.
+In this sense my female protagonists are reclaimed as vibrant individuals playing complex roles within rigidly defined parameters.

 Folies a Deux (The Madness of Two) (1),